Get a free, no obligation personal loan quote with rates as low as 9.99%

 Both of these options are governed by the Bankruptcy and Insolvency Act (BIA) and require the assistance of a Licensed Insolvency Trustee (LIT), which is a federally-regulated professional that assists consumers with debt issues.

-But before you opt for these drastic solutions, you may also consider a debt management plan (DMP) to eliminate your debt.
+But before you opt for these drastic solutions, you may also consider a debt management plan (DMP), offered by credit counselling agencies, to eliminate your debt.

-While there are no government-backed debt forgiveness programs in Canada, there are debt relief programs that forgive debt.
+While there are no government-backed debt forgiveness programs in Canada, as mentioned, there are debt relief programs that forgive debt.

 Debt Management Plan (DMP)

-A DMP is a debt relief option that may help you pay off your debt.
-A professional credit counsellor will work on your behalf to negotiate with your creditors to come up with a loan repayment plan that works both for you and your creditors.
-The program works by consolidating your debt into an affordable payment plan and reduces or eliminates interest fees.
+A debt management plan is a debt relief option that may help you pay off your debt.
+A professional credit counsellor will work on your behalf to negotiate with your creditors to develop a loan repayment plan that works for you and your creditors.
+The program works by consolidating your unsecured debt into an affordable payment plan over up to 5 years.
+They may also negotiate to waive your late fee charges and interest.

 Debt Settlement

-The government of Canada does not offer any debt settlement programs, however, it does have regulations debt settlement companies must follow.
-You can work with a debt settlement company to help you settle your debts for less than what you owe through tactful negotiations with your creditors
+The government of Canada does not offer any debt settlement programs; however, it does have regulations that debt settlement companies must follow.
+You can work with a debt settlement company to help you settle your debts for less than what you owe through tactful negotiations with your creditors.

 Consumer Proposal

-This type of debt forgiveness is a legal process that involves making an offer to your creditors to pay a portion of the debt you owe, with the remainder of your debt forgiven.
+A consumer proposal is a legal process that involves offering your creditors to pay a portion of the debt you owe, with the remainder of your debt forgiven.
 For this option to work, your creditors must accept your consumer proposal.
 If they do, you can arrange for an alternative payment program with the help of a LIT and avoid losing valuable assets through bankruptcy.

 Bankruptcy

-This is a last resort for consumers who are drowning in debt.
-Bankruptcy is a legal process that involves surrendering your assets (with exceptions) to an LIT, who will then sell these assets and use the proceeds to pay your creditors.
-It has a significant effect on your credit score and therefore will make it more difficult to secure credit until the bankruptcy is discharged and no longer appears on your credit report.
+Bankruptcy is a last resort for consumers who are drowning in debt.
+It is a legal process that involves surrendering your assets (with exceptions) to an LIT, who will then sell these assets and use the proceeds to pay your creditors.
+Bankruptcy can have a significant effect on your credit score and therefore will make it more difficult to secure credit until it is discharged and no longer appears on your credit report.

 Should You Speak To A Professional?